CreoPhon/consonant_stability_portuguese_creoles/README.md

 jac_dist <- jaccard(t(tmp))
 ```

-The Jaccard distance values were then manually extracted into a new
+The Jaccard distance values were manually extracted into a new table, so
-table, so we could visualize those values according to the relevant
+we could visualize those values according to the relevant language in
-language in contact (jaccard_results.csv).
+contact (see file `jaccard_results.csv`).
 Then, we created a new table
 which summaries those results for creoles and joins their stability
-values, so we can assess if there is or there is not a correlation
+values, so we can assess if there is or if there is not a correlation
-between the jaccard distances and the overall stability os creoles.
+between the Jaccard distances and the overall stability os creoles.

 ``` r
 df_cor <- read.csv("jaccard_summary.csv")
 ```

-Linear models

-Inventory distance creoles ~ Portuguese
+We create a linear model of inventory distance creoles ~ Portuguese.

 ``` r
 cl <- lm(stability ~ lex_crio, data=df_cor)